netom/satispy/README.md

 Satispy is a Python library that aims to be an interface to various SAT (boolean satisfiability) solver applications.

-As of this version, only minsat is supported (and it's pretty cool, so we should be fine with it for a wile ;) )
+As of this version, only minisat is supported (and it's pretty cool, so we should be fine with it for a wile ;) )

 How it works
 ------------

-You need minsat to be installed on your machine for this to work.
+You need minisat to be installed on your machine for this to work.

 Let's see an example: